dustinlaa/IT202-011/public_html/Project/Proposal.md

       - Screenshot #1
       - ![image](https://user-images.githubusercontent.com/71194959/140587723-24f4b0b9-055a-4107-8652-91ae8ef8b23e.png)
         - Screenshot #1 description explaining what you're trying to show
+          - Successful registration of a new account on the register page.

 - [ ] \(mm/dd/yyyy of completion) User will be able to login to their account (given they enter the correct credentials)
   -  List of Evidence of Feature Completion